jdeluyck/kcoreorg-website/_posts/2008/2008-09-30-rem-find-the-river.md

 The read on the speedometer says
 You have to go to task in the city
 Where people drown and people serve
-Don&#8217;t be shy.
+Don't be shy.
 Your just deserve
 Is only just light years to go

 Me, my thoughts are flower strewn